redhat-openstack/website/source/uncategorized/keystone-integration-with-idm.html.md

 This guide assumes a manual installation of RDO and its services (i.e. not using packstack).

-## IDM Preparation
+## IdM Preparation

-Either install Red Hat IDM from scratch or start with an existing Red Hat IDM directory.
+Either install Red Hat IdM from scratch or start with an existing Red Hat IdM directory.
 In this example, we have an existing directory rooted at `dc=example,dc=com` User accounts are stored in `cn=users,cn=accounts,dc=example,dc=com` as per the default.

 ### Install the Keystone schema